GEO-BON/bon-in-a-box-pipelines/pipelines/Phenology/Phenology.md

 - **Bands:** raster bands of interest for the calculations.

 - **Spatial resolution:** spatial resolution (in meters) of the raster, for plotting.
 Leave blank to extract layers in the original spatial resolution (10m x 10m).
+The spatial resolution should not be less that 10m.

 - **Start year:** start year for the phenology time series.